Amphibolurus norrisi: Diet

 There is little literature specifying diet of the Mallee heath dragon, but following the diets of similar Amphibolurus species, deductions on the general dietary preferences can be made.
 Small arthropods like grasshoppers, spiders and beetles have been observed preferences in laboratory experiments although it is believed that most small arthropods would be consumed by the Mallee heath dragon.

 Response to fire

-Being endemic to a fire prone area, the Mallee heath dragon have evolved to be resistant to fire events.
-Their semi-arboreal patterns and bipedal running ability allow them to avoid small low-intensity fires, however lower population sizes have been noted after significant fire events.
+Being endemic to a fire prone area, the Mallee heath dragon has evolved to be resistant to fire events.
+Its semi-arboreal patterns and bipedal running ability allow it to avoid small low-intensity fires, however lower population sizes have been noted after significant fire events.